Camp Grey Dove

 When a child is diagnosed with cancer, the whole family is affected.
 Siblings may experience feelings of sadness, jealousy and guilt.

-Camp Grey Dove is a week-long, overnight summer camp designed for kids with a sibling who has or had cancer.
-Campers benefit from being around other kids who understand what it’s like to have a brother or sister diagnosed with cancer, as well as opportunities to make new friends, try new things, and “take a break” from family stress.
+Camp Grey Dove is a week-long summer camp designed for kids with a sibling who has or had cancer.
+Campers benefit from meeting other kids who understand what it’s like to have a brother or sister diagnosed with cancer, as well as opportunities to make new friends, try new things, and “take a break” from family stress.

 - Affected siblings may have cancer, be in remission, or have passed away